deeenes/bioinfo-tools/README.md

 -   http://rstudio.com/ - Very popular and powerful IDE for R. Built in editor, file browser, shell, plot viewer, manual and many other helpful tools.
+-   https://github.com/randy3k/radian - An R console with autocompletion and
+    syntax highlighting.
+-   https://github.com/jalvesaq/colorout/ - High performance output coloring
+    for R consoles in Unix terminals, written in C, unfortunately not maintained, but still works.

 ## Image processing